apwbs/MARTSIA-Algorand/README.md

 authorities monitor the blockchain and react to a key request.
 The authority is going to read the key request, generate a key and store it on chain.
 The user, in order to get the key, has to run `python3 server_monitor_reader.py` script specifying the authority address invoked.
 The script is going to retrieve the key and store it in a private database.
-After having obtained all the key parts, just run the 'reader.py' script as described above.
+After having obtained all the key parts, just run the 'reader.py' script as described below.

 ### Message reading